backstage/backstage/packages/catalog-model/api-report.md

 export { Location_2 as Location }

-// Warning: (ae-missing-release-tag) "LOCATION_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const LOCATION_ANNOTATION = "backstage.io/managed-by-location";

-// Warning: (ae-missing-release-tag) "LocationEntityV1alpha1" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface LocationEntityV1alpha1 extends Entity {
-    // Warning: (ae-forgotten-export) The symbol "API_VERSION" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     apiVersion: typeof API_VERSION_5[number];
-    // Warning: (ae-forgotten-export) The symbol "KIND" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     kind: typeof KIND_5;
     // (undocumented)